key6oardWarrior/Data-Shield/README.md

  <html lang="en-US">
   <body>

-<h1>Data Shield</h1>
+<h1>Data Shield Final Project</h1>

 <div id="intro">
 	<h2>Purpose</h2>
 	<p>This project is designed to help people keep their personal data secure on their personal computers.
 If a user has a social security number, picture of driver's license, or client's data stored on their computer(s) then the user's computer become a liability!
 To protect this data a user must use a strong encryption algorithm along with a strong password to keep this data safe.
 Data Shield is a user friendly approach to encrypting and decrypting sensitive data on a person's Linux or Windows computer.
-Please read <a href="#how2">How to Use</a> and <a href="#upComing">Up Coming Features</a>.</p>
+Please read <a href="#how2">How to Use</a>.</p>
 </div>

 <div id="how2">